landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 ---
 layout: post
 author: buster
-title: Live Like a Chimera (public draft)
+title: Live Like a Chimera (rambling notes)
 tags:
   - pattern-language
-  - chimera
 published: true
 ---
+> Caveat: These are notes for an eventual draft that is much simpler and more concise

-### This is a draft.
-Unresolved questions include:
+### Unresolved questions:

 - @delightfuljon: What is the 150 word version?
 - @miri: I wonder where chaos plays into this.